dustinpfister/blog_posts/_posts/js-iife.md

 In this example I have an inner function that is returned to the public count variable.
 I can then call that function from the outside of the IIFE however I can not directly work with the private c variable.

-## 2 - making a public API as an object literal
+## 2 - Making a public API as an object literal

 A function can be used as a public API but a plain old object can also be used as one also.
 Say I have a whole bunch of methods that I want to have as my public API for a game module.
 One way would be to attach them to a prototype object of a function, but what if they do not need to be part of a class of a constructor function?
 Also what if I do not want or need a constructor function at all, or a function of any kind as the public API?
 No problem just using a plain od object will work just fine.